Early Office Museum

 in a bound copy book.
 The first practical book typewriter was the

-Elliott Book Typewriter produced by Elliott & Hatch (1897).
-While the book remained stationary, the
+Elliott Book Typewriter produced by the Elliott & Hatch

 typewriter moved on rails as the operator typed.
 When keys were pushed,

 the type-bars struck downward.
-A 1902
+Elliott book typewriters were advertised

-advertisement for the Elliott claimed that the machine
+advertisement claimed that the machine

 could do everything any writing machine could do.
 The advertisement